-Why Become a Nurse: Exploring the Benefits of a Career in Nursing
+Why Become a Nurse?
+7 Benefits of a Career in Nursing

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 347-2503.

 When you imagine a career in healthcare, what do you see?
 Do you see yourself saving lives in the emergency room or helping a mother deliver her first child?
 Do you want to build relationships with your patients as you help them lead healthier lives?
-The career you imagine can change over time, but the reasons you chose it will remain.
+The career you imagine can change over time, but the reasons you chose it are likely to remain.

-At the University of Mount Saint Vincent, our Accelerated Bachelor of Science in Nursing (ABSN) program makes it possible for those who have already earned a non-nursing bachelor’s degree to earn their Bachelor of Science (BS) in Nursing in as few as 16 months.
-Our comprehensive curriculum is designed to fully prepare students to confidently take the licensing exam and embark on their new nursing careers.
+At the University of Mount Saint Vincent, our Accelerated Bachelor of Science in Nursing (ABSN) program makes it possible for those who have already earned a non-nursing bachelor’s degree to earn their Bachelor of Science (BS) in nursing in as few as 16 months.
+You can enter the nursing workforce sooner and begin enjoying the benefits of being a nurse.

-Why choose nursing as a career?
-There are many reasons to become a nurse, from job stability and growth opportunities to the chance to make a profound impact on others.
-While a nursing career can be demanding, it has the potential to be immensely rewarding.
+Why become a nurse?
+There are many reasons to become a nurse, from specialization options to job growth projections.
+While a nursing career can be demanding, it also has the potential to be immensely rewarding.

-Nursing is a diverse field that offers dozens of areas of specialization.
+Nursing is a diverse field with many specialties to choose from.
 As a registered nurse (RN), you can pursue positions beside and away from the bedside or specialize by patient age and condition.

 Bedside nursing refers to nursing roles in hospitals, rehabilitation centers, and long-term facilities.
 Conversely, away-from-the-bedside nursing roles refer to nurses who work outside of these environments.
 While some roles may involve direct patient care, others do not.
 Some away-from-the-bedside careers include: